Skip to content

 What you’ll accomplish: Provide GCP credentials once, then deploy your project through a conversational agent that provisions infrastructure, builds Docker images, runs migrations, and validates the deployment — all without touching the GCP console.

-Time to complete: 15–25 minutes per deployment (depending on infrastructure size).
+Time to complete: 10 to 30 minutes per deployment (depending on infrastructure size and complexity).

 Prerequisites: An Ileen account with a credit balance, a GCP project, and a service account with the required IAM roles (listed in Step 1).